atebitftw/ochescript/doc/language_specification.md

 }
 ```

+### Nesting
-### Functions can be passed as arguments to other functions.
+Functions can be nested inside other functions.

 ```js
 // f() -> num -> num -> num